wyn430/CPAC-CNN/README.md

 # CPAC-CNN

-Implementation of our recent paper, CPAC-CNN: CP-decomposition to Approximately CompressConvolutional Layers in Deep Learning
+Implementation of our recent paper, CPAC-CNN: CP-decomposition to Approximately Compress Convolutional Layers in Deep Learning

 ## Citation